jaswanth3233/Villanova_IoT_2022/LWM2M TESTING/README.md

 # LWM2M Testing Using Raspberry PI

 Light Weight Machine to Machine is considered as a protocol used for the device management.
-The main objective of LWM2M is to progress a quick movable client-server designation to indulge machine to machine services.
+The main objective of LWM2M is to progress a quick movable client-server designation to include machine to machine services.

 ## Steps